Maithili language: Distribution

-In India, it is mainly spoken in Darbhanga, Madhubani, Tirhut, Kosi, Purnia, Bhagalpur and Munger divisions of Bihar and in Santhal Pargana division of Jharkhand.
+In India, it is mainly spoken in Darbhanga, Tirhut, Kosi, Purnia, Bhagalpur and Munger divisions of Bihar and in Santhal Pargana division of Jharkhand.

 In Nepal, Maithili is spoken in Madhesh Province and Koshi Province.

 Darbhanga, Madhubani, and Janakpur constitutes important cultural and linguistic centers of Maithili language.

 Classification

 In 1870s, Beames considered Maithili a dialect of a Bengali.
 Hoernlé initially treated it as a dialect of Eastern Hindi, but after comparing it with the Gaudian languages, recognised that it shows more similarities with the Bengali language than with Hindi.
 Grierson recognised it as a distinct language, grouped under 'Bihari' and published its first grammar in 1881.

 Chatterji grouped Maithili with the Magadhi Prakrit.